TheresaLui/SelfHelpContent_v2/articles/microsoft.managedservices/commonsolutions-managedservices-cannotonboardcustomer.md

 # Cannot onboard customer

-"Most users are able to resolve their customer onboarding to Lighthouse issue using the steps below"
+Most users are able to resolve their customer onboarding to Lighthouse issue using the steps below.

 ## **Recommended Steps**